nyu-devops/lab-restful-flask/README.md

     $ nosetests
 ```

-When you are done, you can use `Ctrl+C` to stop the server.
+You should see all of the tests passing with a code coverage report at the end. this is controlled by the `setup.cfg` file in the repo.

 ## Shutdown

-When you are done, you can use `exit` to get out of the virtual machime and shut down the vm with:
+When you are done, you can use the `exit` command to get out of the virtual machine just as if it were a remote server and shut down the vm with the following:

 ```
     $ exit
     $ vagrant halt
 ```

-If the VM is no longer needed you can remove it with:
+If the VM is no longer needed you can remove it with from your computer to free up disk space with:

 ```
     $ vagrant destroy
 ```

-This repo is part of the NYU DevOps CSCI-GA.2820-001 class
+This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** taught by John Rofrano.